 If you wish to audit a course, take a course pass/no pass, or change back to normal grading (change grading mode), you must request that change during the Add/Drop period.
 To read more about alternative grading modes click here.

 During the fall and spring semesters, the Withdrawal period begins immediately after the Add/Drop period ends and lasts until two business days after the 60% point of the semester.
 During the summer and winter sessions, the Withdrawal period varies from course to course depending on when the class begins and how long it runs.
 For these sessions, contact the Department of Continuing and Distance Education to find out more about when the Withdrawal period ends for your specific course.

 If you wish to stop taking a course during this period, you must withdraw.
 When you withdraw from a course it remains on your permanent record.
 Any courses you withdraw from will be assigned a grade of "W" which will appear on your transcript but will not affect your GPA.
 You will not be refunded the full tuition amount if you withdraw from a course.
 The amount you will be refunded is dependent on the date you withdraw.
 Contact Student Financial Services with specific questions.

 For more information on the online course withdrawal process please click here.

-If you are a degree student who wishes to withdraw from the University for personal reasons, medical concerns, family emergencies, or other reasons, you must first notify your academic dean in person or in writing.
+If you are a degree student who wishes to withdraw from the University for personal reasons, medical concerns, family emergencies, or other reasons, you must first notify (in person or in writing) Student Services in the Dean's Office of your college/school.